LogicalMeatbag/ModularSnakeGame/README.md

     ```sh
     python main.py
     ```
-    *(Note: Thanks to a robust launcher script, you can actually run any of the project's `.py` files to start the game.)*
+    *(Note: You don't need to run the `main.py` script, but it takes a shorter time to load the game if you do.)*

 ## Customization